red574890/TMMA-report-project/Readme.md

 3. posall.sql          &nbsp;&nbsp;&nbsp;&nbsp;  __*// Automatically insert cretain genre of products to a pos buy one get on free table*__

+4. All the store procedure will be put in [All store procedures!]

 ## Check here to see the [application interface introduction!](https://github.com/red574890/TMMA-report-project/blob/main/interface_guide/interface_guide.md)